ousidus/glioma-detection-visual-transformers/README.md

 You can run the model or the REST API using the following instructions:

 ### Run the Model Locally
+1. Ensure your environment is set up and dependencies are installed.

+2. Train the model:
+    ```bash
+    Ensure your environment is set up and dependencies are installed.
+3. Use the trained model to detect gliomas in images:
+    ```bash
+    python detect.py --image_path /path/to/image

 ### Run the REST API
+1. Start the API server:
+    ```bash
+    python app.py  # Assumes Flask or FastAPI is being used
+2. Send a POST request to the /detect endpoint with an MRI/CT image:

+    ```bash
+    curl -X POST http://localhost:5000/detect -F "image=@/path/to/image"

 ### Scheduled Tasks
+To retrain the model periodically, use the following command:

+    ```bash
+    python retrain_model.py

 ## Contributing Guidelines
+We welcome contributions from the community.
+To contribute:

+1. Fork the repository.

+2. Create a new branch for your feature or bug fix:
+    ```bash
+    git checkout -b feature-name

+3. Ensure your code follows our coding standards:

+* Use black for code formatting.
+* Run flake8 for linting.
+* Write unit tests for new features in the tests/ directory.

+4. Submit a pull request to the main branch.

+* Ensure that all tests pass before submitting.
+* Provide a detailed description of your changes.

 ## License
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.